Edén Pastora: Contra

-Pastora became disenchanted with the turn of the revolution when most of the Sandinista leaders moved to the luxury residences of Managua; he felt the leadership was doing too little to benefit the campesinos and aboriginal tribes he represented and was overly concerned with propagating ideological consistency in a poorly concealed bid to consolidate Ortega's political power.
+Pastora became disenchanted with the turn of the revolution.
+In interviews conducted by Christopher Dickey in April 1982 and July 1984, he expressed concern about the killing of Jorge Salazar and the imprisonment of Bernadino Larios, a National Guard leader sympathetic to the Sandinistas.
+He also felt he had not received enough recognition for his efforts and was critical of Cuban involvement in the army and police.
+In addition, he thought that the government was nationalizing businesses without good reason.
+In a 1982 press conference, he argued that the Directorate had strayed too far from the democratic ideals it espoused during its struggle against the Somoza dictatorship and needed to pursue a more moderate path.
+He also felt that the members of the Directorate had lapsed into decadence, lambasting them for owning luxury cars and residences.
+He told reporters he hoped to sway the Directorate through force of persuasion; after being pressed about what he would do if the Directorate ignored him, he stated he would "take them out at gunpoint from their mansions and their Mercedes-Benzes."

 Pastora turned against the Sandinista regime.
 He once again began military operations in southern Nicaragua, loosely federated with northern forces which, composed mostly of highly paid former National Guard members and some Miskito Indians, were collectively referred to as the Contras.
 From a military standpoint, Pastora's efforts contributed much less than did forces in the north.

 Pastora also received less support from the US government; whether his performance was a result or cause of this disparity is subject to debate.
 Military achievements aside, the presence of Pastora, a former FSLN revolutionary hero, among the Contras, helped the public image of the Contras abroad and provided a sort of public-relations counterweight to the bad reputation accorded to the FDN faction (mostly led by ex-National-Guard "Somocistas").
 However, Pastora soon lost whatever popularity he might have had among common Nicaraguans as he adopted the strategy of the northern Contras, committing human rights abuses while mostly avoiding direct encounters with the Nicaraguan military.

 In 1984, Pastora was apparently the intended target of the La Penca bombing, which killed four people at a press conference he was holding.
-He was seriously wounded.
+He was seriously wounded and had to receive skin grafts on his shins and thighs.
+Bits of wire and other bomb fragments were still lodged in his skin months later.
+Once, after his wife warned him that plucking out the fragments would only result in infection, he quipped that he was "the bionic man.
+I don't get infections.
+See, they've repaired these short circuits."

 Pastora became disillusioned with Nicaragua and became a refugee in Costa Rica during the 1990s, where he became a citizen.
 Later, however, he returned to Nicaragua.